What You Need to Know

 Disable: Run cjsh with --no-smart-cd or add cjshopt login-startup-arg --no-smart-cd to ~/.cjprofile.

-Smart cd adds fuzzy directory matching and automatically records bookmarks.
-Manage bookmarks with:
+Smart cd adds fuzzy directory matching for quick navigation between directories.

 Directory Listings